RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 ###### start-subtype-content

-Paraphrasing in-text
+#### Paraphrasing in-text

 When paraphrasing, include the citation number in square brackets.
 Or, if referring to the author(s) family name in the body of the text, then include the citation number in square brackets immediately after the family name.

-Impulse, step and sinusoid signals are used in the design and analysis of electrical and mechanical circuits [2].
+> Impulse, step and sinusoid signals are used in the design and analysis of electrical and mechanical circuits [2].

-The signals used in the design and analysis of electrical and mechanical circuits are detailed by Scharf [2].
+> The signals used in the design and analysis of electrical and mechanical circuits are detailed by Scharf [2].

-Direct quote in-text
+#### Direct quote in-text

 When directly quoting, place the quote in double quotation marks " " and provide both the citation number and the page number(s) from the source in square brackets.

-Note: If no page numbers are listed then use chapter numbers, section headings and paragraph numbers where appropriate.
+*Note: If no page numbers are listed then use chapter numbers, section headings and paragraph numbers where appropriate.*

-"The sinusoid is an idealized signal that models excitations that oscillate with a regular frequency" [2, Ch.
+> "The sinusoid is an idealized signal that models excitations that oscillate with a regular frequency" [2, Ch.
 5, para.
 5].

-Reference list
+#### Reference list

 When citing e-books from the internet make sure to include the following information where available:

 Author(s) initials.
-Family name(s), Title of Book, ed. (edition, except the first).
+Family name(s), *Title of Book*, ed. (edition, except the first).
 Year of Publication.
 [Online].
 Available: site/path/file

-[2]    L. Scharf, A First Course in Electrical and Computer Engineering, 2012.
+> {.ieee-refs}[2] &nbsp; L. Scharf, *A First Course in Electrical and Computer Engineering*, 2012.
 [Online].
-Available: http://www.freetechbooks.com/a-first-course-in-electrical-and-computer-engineering-t1038.html
+Available: http<nolink>://www.freetechbooks.com/a-first-course-in-electrical-and-computer-engineering-t1038.html {/.ieee-refs}